Redditor Takes Their Dog to Off-Leash Dog Park and Gets Confused by One Mom’s Reaction When Their Dog Approached Her Baby

 Mom should choose parks more wisely, and our OP should train his puppy not to jump on people and to obey basic commands.
 Playful pups don't mean harm, but they can knock a baby over or scratch it...

 Creating a dog-friendly environment that prioritizes child safety can benefit both pet owners and parents.
 Engaging local community members to discuss shared values and concerns can lead to collaborative solutions.
 Initiatives like designated play areas for dogs and children can help alleviate fears and encourage positive interactions.
-Research shows that community engagement fosters shared responsibility, enhancing the overall experience for everyone.
+Research shows that community engagement fosters shared responsibility, enhancing the overall experience for everyone at the park.

 Encouraging pet owners to undergo training in behavioral management can also help ensure that all dogs are well-behaved and less likely to trigger parental anxiety.